clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-Agencies and organizations often need help in/to understanding/understand the Certification Authorities' (CAs) relationships within the Federal Public Key Infrastructure (FPKI).
-The FPKI Crawler offers you useful tools to visualize these relationships and validation paths to the Federal Common Policy CA (COMMON), as well as find CA certificate data and download files.
+Your agency or organizations may need to understand the complex relationships between the Certification Authorities (CAs) within the Federal Public Key Infrastructure (FPKI).
+To help you navigate through this information, the FPKI Crawler offers some useful tools to:

-By using the FPKI Crawler's useful tools....
+* Visualize these relationships

-* An interactive FPKI Graph to visualize CA relationships and validation paths to the Root, Federal Common Policy CA (COMMON)
+* Understand how CAs validate to the Federal Common Policy CA (COMMON)
-* Public CA certificate data files for reporting and analysis
+* Access CA certificate data for reporting and analysis
-* Downloadable public CA certificate files
+* Download certificate files

 ### Table of Contents